blosavio/fastester/README.md

         </li>
       </ol>
       <p>
-        Steps&nbsp;1 and&nbsp;2 are done once, and only occasionally updated as needed. &nbsp;Steps&nbsp;3 and&nbsp;4 are done only when a function&apos;s implementation changes with &nbsp;measurable affects on performance.
+        Keep in mind we don&apos;t need to do these steps for every function for every &nbsp;release, but only when a function&apos;s implementation changes with measurable &nbsp;affects on performance.
       </p>
       <p>
         Follow along with this <a href="https://github.com/blosavio/fastester/blob/main/resources/zap_options.edn">example options file</a> and this <a href=